PiMaker/pimaker.github.io/_texts/rvc1.md

 ![pi calculated to 1234 places](../../assets/calc_pi.jpg)
 <small>(image credit: [@d4rkpl4y3r_vr](https://twitter.com/d4rkpl4y3r_vr), who had the patience to show that the emulator can calculate _pi_ to 1234 places)</small>

 However, there is now a glaring issue: If we run multiple ticks per iteration, we cannot use the 128x128 px state area as a cache anymore.
-In a fragment shader, we can only write output at the end of execution, but memory writes can happen anytime during emulation, and _must be architecturally visible_ immediately - that is, in RISC-V, a write followed by a read to the same address must always return the previously written value.[4]
+In a fragment shader, we can only write output at the end of execution, but memory writes can happen anytime during emulation, and _must be architecturally visible_ immediately - that is, in RISC-V, a write followed by a read to the same address must always return the previously written value.[<a href="#ref4" id="ref4b">4</a>]

 With this in mind, the L1 cache only has one place to live: The GPU's register file.
 I've been told modern architectures should support up to 64 kB of instance state (I suppose it can evict to VRAM?), but in practice the limit you're going to hit is once again the shader compiler.
 Use too many variables, and we're back at waiting 15 minutes for an "IPC error".

-At the time of writing, L1 is a two-way set associative cache with 16 sets and 5 words per line[5].
+At the time of writing, L1 is a two-way set associative cache with 16 sets and 5 words per line[<a href="#ref5" id="ref5b">5</a>].
 This comes out to 320 bytes per frame - with the current setup, a good GPU can push up to 4000 instructions per frame, and with `sw` ("store word") being one of them, this cache will fill up in as little as 80.
 If the cache is full, the CPU stalls until the next `Commit`.
 A little trick is to double up the `Commit` passes and do two `CPUTick`s as well - that way we can at least get twice the throughput, while only incuring a moderate performance hit for buffer swapping the full 64 MiB twice.

 This caching strategy is the tradeoff I made for clock speed - memory write performance absolutely **sucks**.
 But it's decidedly faster than limiting the clockspeed itself, the "real-world" performance is certainly better this way.